 [liturgicaldotw format=”saintwording” fmslocation=”wordingright” addlcolors=”hide”]

-Saint Joseph, Spouse of the Blessed Virgin Mary (Solemnity)
+The Presentation of the Blessed Virgin Mary (Memorial)

 LIVE demo showing JUST the color bar